Adolphus Howells: Career

 Howells began his career as a teacher at a mission school in Badagry, where he worked for one year from 1886 and was posted to Saint Paul's School (Breadfruit Street) in 1887.
 After returning to Lagos from England in 1894, he was appointed tutor at the CMS Grammar School, Lagos.
 Adolphus Howells was made deacon in 1897 and ordained priest two years later.
 He became curate of Christ Church Pro-Cathedral, Lagos in 1900 and later pastor of Saint John's Parish Aroloya where he served from 1902 before his posting in 1919 as the first African vicar of the Pro-cathedral Church of Christ.
-He was consecrated a bishop on 24 June 1920 at Saint Paul's Cathedral in London by Archbishop of Canterbury.
-Bishop Howells was posted to the Niger Diocese as Assistant Bishop and served there until 1933 when he returned to Lagos Diocese to become the assistant to Bishop Melville Jones, who was the Bishop of Lagos.
+He was consecrated into bishop's orders on St John the Baptist's Day 1920 (24 June), by Randall Davidson, Archbishop of Canterbury, at St Paul's Cathedral.
+Bishop Howells was posted to the Niger Diocese (called Western Equatorial Africa at the time) as Assistant Bishop and served there until 1933 when he returned to Lagos Diocese to become the assistant to Bishop Melville Jones, who was the Bishop of Lagos.
 He was made the first resident Bishop of Abeokuta Ogun state on 10 March 1933.